-- 2. Lower planter to field operation position and release wing locks.
+- 1. Loosen cam rollers so they move freely. - 2.
+Lower planter to field operation position and release wing locks.
 Eliminate all uplift on planter frame by backing off row unit down pressure springs and uplift on any other planter attachments. - 3.
 Check position of center frame to axle cam roller guides.
 Gap between guides and frame should be the same side to side.
 Gap on back sides of roller guide should be equal on both sides.
 Final adjustment will be done later. - 4.
 Loosen four cap mounting nuts.

-IMPORTANT: Cap mounting nuts MUST be loosened before adjusting wear pads.
+NOTE: Cap mounting nuts MUST be loosened before adjusting wear pads.